qdot/giftic/README.md

 It's a haptic renderer for animated GIFs.
-Actually, it's a haptic renderer for anything that can be decomposed into frames and rendered to an HTML5 canvas, so it'll work with SVG, APNG, and other formats, though GIFs are probably going to be the most popular use case.
+Actually, it's a haptic renderer for anything that can be decomposed into frames and rendered to an HTML5 canvas, so it'll work with SVG, APNG, and other formats, though GIFs will probably be the most popular use case.
 It also can put out control signals to whatever you want, not just haptic control.
 But we're getting ahead of ourselves here.

 For the haptic rendering, there's multiple output methods giftic can use: